Strategic sourcing is a vital component of effective talent acquisition.

 According to a report by SourceCon, The State of Social Recruiting in 2014, 56% of high-performing sourcing professionals have obtained at least a Bachelor’s degree, with 18% holding advanced degrees.

-On a scale of 1-5, 5 being the least important and 1 being the most, recruiters and sourcers believe LinkedIn is the most important/effective sourcing tool on the market today (1.75), according to the aforementioned SourceCon report; respondents’ ratings of other platforms include:
+On a scale of 1-5, 5 being the least important and 1 being the most, recruiters and sourcers believe LinkedIn is the most important/effective sources of talent acquisition on the market today (1.75), according to the aforementioned SourceCon report; respondents’ ratings of other platforms include:

 - Personal networks (3.35)